fabrixxm/git-serve/README.md

 git-serve
 =========

-Git custom command to serve a repo over http
+Git custom command to serve a repo over http.
+Presents a web interface to browse the repo, history, tags and branches, and to view file diffs.

 ### Install